 - Legislation is being drafted in the Northern Territory.

 - Human Cloning for Reproduction and Other Prohibited Practices Act 2003 (No. 51 of 2003)

 - Human Embryonic Research Regulation Act 2003 (No. 52 of 2003)

 Reviews of Human Cloning and Human Embryo Research Legislation

 2005 - The Lockhart Review

 The reviews of the Prohibition of Human Cloning Act 2002 and the Research Involving Human Embryos Act 2002 in 2005 were a statutory requirement of the Acts.

 The Legislation Review Committee website is maintained as an historical record of the main documentation for the independent reviews and can be accessed via the National Library of Australia website.

-	- View reports on the Prohibition of Human Cloning Act 2002 and the Research Involving Human Embryos Act 2002
+- View the Legislation review: Prohibition of Human Cloning Act 2002 and the Research Involving Human Embryos Act 2002, Reports (PDF 2.8 MB)

-	- The NHMRC’s Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research (2007).
+- NHMRC’s Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research (2017).